Philippines reports first coronavirus death outside China | DW | 02.02.2020

 In Germany, 124 evacuees, including 102 with German nationality, arrived on a German Air Force flight on Saturday evening at Frankfurt airport from Wuhan, China.

-They were transported to military barracks in Germersheim, about 120 kilometers south of Frankfurt, where they will be under observation for 14 days.
+They were transported to military barracks in Germersheim, about 120 kilometers (70 miles) south of Frankfurt, where they will kept be under observation for 14 days.

-A total of 11 returnees were taken to the Frankfurt university clinic, with one woman suspected of being infected with the 2019-nCoV virus.
+Eleven of the returnees were taken to the Frankfurt university clinic, with one woman suspected of being infected with the coronavirus.

 "One case is a so-called case-in-clarification," said Kai Klose, minister for social affairs and integration in the state of Hesse.
 The other 10 patients were suffering from medical complaints that were not connected with the virus.
 Germany on Saturday had eight confirmed cases of the virus.